Factbox: U.S. House of Representatives races to watch

-WASHINGTON (Reuters) - The U.S. House of Representatives has experienced three consecutive “wave” elections in which more than 20 seats changed hands, with the peak coming in 2010 when Republicans took control after gaining 63 seats.
+(Reuters) - The U.S. House of Representatives has experienced three consecutive “wave” elections in which more than 20 seats changed hands, with the peak coming in 2010, when Republicans took control after gaining 63 seats.

 There is no sign of any anti-incumbent mood.
 Indeed, the trouble faced by a number of sitting members is attributable largely to the redrawing of district boundaries that followed the 2010 U.S. census.